Jordan Veretout: Marseille

 On 5 August 2022, Veretout signed for Ligue 1 club Marseille on a three-year contract with an option for a further year.
 Marseille paid a transfer fee in the region of €11 million.
+He scored an important penalty to give his side a 3-1 victory over Greek side AEK Athens in 2023/24 Europa League Groupd Stage.

+Lyon

+On 4 September 2024, Veretout signed for fellow Ligue 1 club Lyon on a contract until 30 June 2026.
+Marseille received a transfer fee of €4 million, in addition to bonuses that could add up to €3 million, and a 25% sell-on clause.
+Lyon completed the transfer outside the regular transfer window dates thanks to the "joker" transfer exemption within France.

+Al-Arabi SC

+On 25 July 2025, Veretout left Lyon with a year remaining in his contract and signed for Qatar Stars League club Al-Arabi SC on a 2-year contract.
+Lyon received a fee of €500k with an agreement for 50% future sale incentive.

 International career

 Veretout is a former France youth international, having represented his country from under-18 through to under-21 level.
 Veretout won the 2013 FIFA U-20 World Cup in Turkey, where he was highly praised for his performances in a midfield-three that also included Geoffrey Kondogbia and Paul Pogba.
 Veretout scored a penalty in the final, as France won the tournament through a shoot-out.

-On 26 August 2021, he received his first call to the France senior squad.
-On 1 September, he made his international debut in a 2022 FIFA World Cup qualification game against Bosnia and Herzegovina..
-Veretout makes the final 26-man squad for the 2022 FIFA World Cup, making one appearance in the last group stage match against Tunisia.
+In August 2021, he received his first call-up to the France senior squad, for World Cup qualifiers against Bosnia and Herzegovina, Ukraine and Finland.
+With N'Golo Kanté unavailable through injury, Veretout made his debut in the first match, a 1–1 draw away to Bosnia and Herzegovina on 1 September.
+Veretout was a member of the final 26-man squad for the 2022 FIFA World Cup, and made one appearance, in the last group stage match against Tunisia.